 If you’re planning on moving, what I would say is make sure you’re giving the other party prompt notice, and that you’re evaluating whether your move is going to affect the children and affect their time with the other parent.
 Bring those facts and circumstances into our office.
 Let us look at that.
 Let us look at your prior court orders and determine whether you would need court approval to move or whether you’ve met your burden of alerting the other parent, whether there may be an agreement for you to move.

 Oftentimes, if you are moving out of state, there’s going to be some changes to your prior paperwork.
 Even if everyone is on the same page about you moving, you would want to make sure that you file the appropriate court case just to get the judge’s approval on any new parenting time, child support obligations that may change.
 Any move is probably going to deem a change of circumstances to the extent that a court is going to want to look at that in the modification action just to be safe and make sure the children and their best interests are being looked after.
 If you have questions about that, just give us a call.
 I’ll be happy to bring you in, meet with you, and talk to you about those things, and ultimately help you make a decision as to whether you should or shouldn’t be moving with your children.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about moving out of Georgia during a custody case?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about moving out of Georgia during a custody case?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.